MRGilak/Active-Disturbance-Rejection-Controller/README.md

 3. Herbst, G. (2013).
 "A Simulative Study on Active Disturbance Rejection Control (ADRC) as a Control Tool for Practitioners".
 Electronics.
 4. Zheng, Q., Gao, Z. (2010).
 "On Practical Applications of Active Disturbance Rejection Control".
 Chinese Control Conference.
 5. Madoński, R., & Herman, P. (2015).
 Survey on methods of increasing the efficiency of extended state disturbance observers.
 ISA transactions, 56, 18-27.
-6. Madoński, R., & Herman, P. (2015).
-Survey on methods of increasing the efficiency of extended state disturbance observers.
-ISA transactions, 56, 18-27.